Partition (song): Chart performance

 On the US Billboard Hot 100, "Partition" debuted at number 86 for the week ending January 25, 2014 without being released as a single.
 Following several weeks of spending different positions on the chart, it moved from 97 to its peak position of 23 for the week ending March 15, 2014 in its eighth week of charting.
 The song spent a total of 21 weeks on the chart and it was last seen at the position of 44.
 "Partition" became Beyoncé's tenth number-one on the US Hot R&B/Hip-Hop Airplay chart, extending her record for the most leaders among women.
 It also became Beyoncé's twentieth number-one on the US Hot Dance Club Songs chart for the issue dated May 17, 2014, making her the third artist with the most number-ones on the chart, behind Madonna (43) and Rihanna (22).
-In August 2022, it was certified 4× platinum by the Recording Industry Association of America (RIAA) denoting sales and streams of 4,000,000 units in that country.
+It was later certified quintuple platinum by the Recording Industry Association of America (RIAA), denoting sales and streams of 5,000,000 units in that country.

 In the United Kingdom, "Partition" entered the UK Singles Chart and the UK R&B Chart, at numbers 90 and 15 respectively on March 8, 2014.
 The following week, it moved to 74 and 12 on the charts respectively, which eventually became its peak positions.
 In Ireland, the single entered the Irish Singles Chart at its peak position of number 57 for the week ending March 13, 2014.
 The next week, which also marked its last, it fell to the position of 83 spending a total of two weeks on the chart.
 Elsewhere, "Partition" charted on the Ultratip charts in both regions of Belgium, (Wallonia and Flanders), in France and in South Korea.